kubernetes/enhancements/keps/sig-node/5419-pod-level-resources-in-place-resize/README.md

 ##### Resize Restart Policy

-Pod-level resize policy is not supported in the alpha stage of Pod-level resource feature.
-While a pod-level resize policy might be beneficial for VM-based runtimes like Kata Containers (potentially allowing the hypervisor to restart the entire VM on resize), this is a topic for future consideration.
+Pod-level resize policy is not supported in this KEP.
+While a pod-level resize policy might be beneficial for VM-based runtimes like Kata Containers (potentially allowing the hypervisor to restart the entire VM on resize), this is a topic for future consideration as a separate KEP.
 We plan to engage with the Kata community to discuss this further and will re-evaluate the need for a pod-level policy in subsequent development stages.

 The absence of a pod-level resize policy means that container restarts are